Woman hospitalized, man found in woods after Des Plaines crash

 "Leaving the scene, if...this gentleman is the driver, he left somebody, and made no contact for hours, those are possibilities," Heidkamp said.

-The crash snapped a power pole in two.
-The damage to the power pole left 300 homes in the dark.
-ComEd has been working to restore power, with only 17 homes without power as of 10:20 a.m.
+The crash snapped a power pole in two and the damage to the power pole left 300 homes in the dark.

 Road blocks will remain up in the area until later Monday afternoon.